 Best retro game collection tracker

-The best tracker is the one built around how collectors actually hunt.
+The best tracker is the one built around how collectors actually hunt, upgrade, and sort a shelf.

 Retro collectors need more than a list of titles.
-They need region-aware libraries, clear ownership states, loose versus complete values, wanted games, paid prices, favorites, grails, progress, account sync, and a profile they are proud to share.
+They need region-aware libraries, clear ownership states, loose versus complete values, wanted games, paid prices, duplicates, progress, account sync, and a profile that still makes sense when the collection gets complicated.

 Collection tracking

-Mark games as owned, wanted, missing, favorite, loose, CIB, sealed, or graded.
+Mark games as owned, wanted, missing, favorite, loose, CIB, sealed, graded, or tradeable.

 Market awareness

-Follow loose and complete values, paid prices, estimated sell value, and market edge.
+Follow loose and complete values, paid prices, estimated sell value, and the context around real copies.

 Why Retro Vault Elite is different

 Retro Vault Elite is designed as a collector command center rather than a plain database.
-It combines full retro libraries, global regions, loose and complete price tracking, collection progress, account sync, and a premium interface that makes the shelf feel alive.
+It combines full retro libraries, global regions, loose and complete price tracking, collection progress, account sync, duplicate handling, and trade discovery in one place.

 Collection tracker questions